-Learning about the elements: Earth, Water, Air and Fire.
-This is powerful project that includes meditation, simple yoga moves, drawing, painting, sewing and storytelling in an effort to connect students with their body, their creativity and the natural environment.
-The project results in a personal collection of 4 meditation pebbles, a felt pouch to store them safely and a storybook all about the elements.
+Learning about the elements: earth, water, air and fire.
+This is a powerful project that includes meditation, simple yoga moves, drawing, painting, sewing and storytelling in an effort to connect students with their body, their creativity and the natural environment.
+The project results in a personal collection of four meditation pebbles, a felt pouch to store them safely and a storybook all about the elements.
 This contemporary and engaging approach to working with natural items found in nature is very adaptable for all ages and abilities.

 The fallen branch was once part of the living tree - a story in itself.
 Now we are giving new life to the fallen branch with the help of a child's imagination.
 The child creates their very own stick character and creates a story around their character(s).
 The responsibility of sourcing their own stick allows the child to take ownership over the activity and encourages their imagination to "see" a certain little person waiting to be discovered in the stick.
-The purpose of creating the Stick People is to celebrate our own uniqueness and our collective oneness.
+The purpose of creating the stick people is to celebrate our own uniqueness and our collective oneness.
 We are all equal and beautiful.
-Storytelling with nature art offers students a beautiful and enriching way to express themselves creatively and provides a fun, exciting and joyful journey of getting back in touch with ourselves, the land, and our cultural roots.
+Storytelling with nature art offers students a beautiful and enriching way to express themselves creatively and provides a fun, exciting and joyful journey of getting back in touch with ourselves, the land and our cultural roots.
 We can learn to accept, respect and appreciate our cultural differences through creative storytelling.
-"Without our differences we can never know the meaning of understanding." -Simon Lucas Nuu Chah Nulth Elde Curriculum Connections: Visual Arts, Language Arts, Aboriginal Art and teachings, Science ( Biology; Environment), Social and emotional learning (Love, compassion, mindfulness, honor, and respect).
-Grades K, 1, 2 ,3
+Curriculum connections to visual arts, language arts, Aboriginal art and teachings, science (biology, environment), social and emotional learning (love, compassion, mindfulness, honour and respect).
+Grades K-3.